andrejlevkovitch/svc/README.md

 8. Scene must have functionality for ordering items.
 Need for set some custom order for item

-9. Items must have Shape (always convex)
+9. Items can have Shape

 10. Items can be grouped